Mattytomo365/Weekly-Sales-Machine-Learning-Models/README.md

 ---

 ## Overview
+Completed as part of an AI & Machine Learning module towards my degree.

 This Python project builds and compares two regression models to forecast weekly retail sales, accounting for holiday affects.